IndianBoy42/TheLawsOfPhysics/README.md

 eg.  Any Hydroxide (Limonite/ Bauxite) or Sulphide (Chalcopyrite/ Zinc Blende) have to be Oxidized into an oxide (using any oxidizing agent (oxygen is actually a bad oxidizing agent) ) before they can be Reduced into a Pure Metal as normal eg. Hydroxides can also be dehydrated (using a dehydrating agent (such as sulfuric acid) ) straight into pure Metals but that takes a lot more time

+For Modders :
+	To Setup This Mod in your Dev Environment, simply run setupWorkspaceIdea.bat or setupWorkspaceEclipse.bat The Same Commands Will Update The Version Of Forge after being changed in the build.gradle file To Build The Mod for yourself run buildProject.bat Have Fun!

 If you've found a bug please (x1000) make an issue on the github, it makes it much easier to track them